Ashiko: Characteristics

 Some call the ashiko a "male" counterpart to the djembe, though this is contradicted by references to the relatively matriarchal Yoruba culture.
-Also it being regarded as "between a djembe and a conga" is seen as wrong, and disrespectful to the ashiko itself and its own tradition, including a distinct playing technique, different from the djembe or conga.
+Also, it being regarded as "between a djembe and a conga" is seen as wrong, and disrespectful to the ashiko itself and its own tradition, including a distinct playing technique, different from the djembe or conga.
 A video example can be seen here: Traditional Ashiko Drum Playing Technique.
 The ashiko is a drum with its own history and is not a counterpart or derivative.
 There is, besides this, a geographical difference, as the djembe's origins are associated with the Mali empire (Guinee and Mali region), and the ashiko's as said with Yorubaland.

 Superficial sonic similarities with the djembe relate to the goatskin head it has in common with it, but the longer, cylinder form of the ashiko drum makes the bass tone “deeper” than that of the bowl-shaped djembe, while in general the sounds – most speak of three different tones of the ashiko – are different (a bit softer) when compared to the djembe.
-That is especially true of one uses traditional technique to play the drum.
+That is especially true when one uses traditional techniques to play the drum.
 Some percussionists argue that the ashiko knows more "middle tones" when compared to the djembe.

 Modern ashiko drums produced in the West are often made of vertical staves.
-Like other drums they can be purchased with the standard 8, 10, or 12 inch diameters of the hides.
+Like other drums, they can be purchased with the standard 8, 10, or 12-inch diameters of the hides.
 Ashikos tuned by lugs and metal tacks are nowadays also produced.
 Some manufacturers use cow hide; some assume to make the ashiko resemble an Afro-Cuban conga.
 This is, in fact, the "old school" method.